GLOBAL MARKETS-World stocks on course for best month in four years

 By Jamie McGeever

-LONDON, Oct 30 World shares rose on Friday and were on course for their best month in four years, as global central banks kept stimulus policies intact and many hinted at further steps to re-energise their economies.
+LONDON, Oct 30 World shares rose on Friday and were on course for their best month in four years, led by Europe's best month in over six years, as global central banks kept stimulus policies intact and many hinted at further steps to re-energise their economies.

 That has helped soothe concern over higher borrowing costs in the United States as the Federal Reserve prepares to tighten rates, possibly by the end of the year.

+In early trade, the pan-European index of leading 300 shares was up 0.2 percent at 1,487 points, putting it on course for a rise of 8.5 percent over the course of October.
+That would be its best month since July 2009.

+France's CAC 40 and Germany's DAX were both up 0.4 percent, while Britain's FTSE 100 was flat as investors reacted negatively to earnings from Royal Bank of Scotland and British Airways operator IAG.

 The dollar slipped for a second day, notably against the yen after the Bank of Japan left policy unchanged.
-Government bond yields also slipped back after two days of Fed-fuelled increases.
+Government bond yields also slipped back after two days of Fed-fueled increases.

-European stocks got an early boost from corporate earnings, with results from France's Renault, BNP Paribas and Airbus in particular getting the thumbs up from investors.

-The pan-European index of leading 300 shares was last down 0.3 percent on the day at 1,480 points, Germany's DAX and Britain's FTSE 100 were down 0.4 percent and France's CAC 40 was down 0.2 percent.

 "Continued expectation of easier central bank policy has helped underpin equity markets after a turbulent few months," said Michael Hewson, chief market analyst at CMC Markets in London.